lucassus/blog.bandzarewicz.com/source/_posts/2012-03-12-backbone-dot-js-tdd-with-jasmine-part-two-the-collection.markdown

 Should be green again!

-Now we have all functionality to manage tasks from javascript.
+Now we have all the functionality to manage tasks from JavaScript.
 Let's create a new task using our collection.

 {% blockquote http://documentcloud.github.com/backbone/#Collection-create %}
 collection.create(task)